PDob02/Group_Project_May_2022/README.md

 The presentation outlines the project, including the following:
 ✓ Selected topic - Data analysis for Movies
-✓ Reason why they selected their topic -
-✓ Description of their source of data- Kaggle done
+✓ Reason why they selected their topic - Fun topic- we explained this in the first readme ✓ Description of their source of data- Kaggle done
-✓ Questions they hope to answer with the data - We hope to predict gross revenue as either an absolute number or a range based on different factors including leading actor/actress, release month, release month etc.
+✓ Questions they hope to answer with the data - We hope to predict gross revenue as either an absolute number or a range based on different factors including leading actor/actress, release month, release month etc. This will be a handy tool for upcoming summer blockbusters.
+It will also help us determine which movies overperformed & underperformed based on our model.
-✓ Description of the data exploration phase of the project
+✓ Description of the data exploration phase of the project - For the data exploration phase we took a dataset from Kaggle with movies that dated back to the year 1980.
+Additionally, we scraped actor's birthdays from wikipedia to try to find if there is a correlation between actor age & success.
+We scrubbed the data for missing values and loaded that data into our PostgreSQL database.
 ✓ Description of the analysis phase of the project
 Slides Presentations are drafted in Google Slides.